Hi and welcome to the Humanities Department page!

 The Year 8 Humanities program is divided between the National Curriculum units for History & Geography.

 Students will also study Civics at the beginning of Term 3 with a unit entitled "Influences that shape citizenship in a diverse society".
-For the first time in 2024, students will then undertake an Economics and Business unit as a term rotation.
+Our students will continue to experience an Economics and Business unit as a term rotation.

 Year 9

 The Humanities Program in Year 9 is also based on the National Curriculum for both History and Geography.
-The History units are Progressive Ideas and Movements and World War 1.
+The History units are Making and Transforming the Australian Nation and World War 1.

 Geography can be chosen as an elective in Semester 1 and continues to the end of Semester 1 in Year 10.
 Students will undertake a study of Biomes in Term 1 and Food Security in Term 2 in Year 9.